jahrWork/Advanced_programming/README.md

 # Advanced programming project
 This repository supports the book:
-### Advanced Programming for Numerical Calculations: Climbing Python and Fortran [Amazon book](https://www.amazon.es/Advanced-Programming-Numerical-Calculations-Climbing/dp/B0BF2M1QT9)[PDF](https://github.com/jahrWork/NumericalHUB/tree/master/doc/NumericalHUB_Jan_2022.pdf)
+### Advanced Programming for Numerical Calculations: Climbing Python and Fortran [Amazon book ](https://www.amazon.es/Advanced-Programming-Numerical-Calculations-Climbing/dp/B0BF2M1QT9)[PDF](https://github.com/jahrWork/NumericalHUB/tree/master/doc/NumericalHUB_Jan_2022.pdf)

 This book is devoted to those who like math and use programming languages such as: Python or Fortran to solve numerical problems.